anksy/yelp-fusion-app/README.md

 This app uses 4000 port.

 *Note: /app folder contains React Application Code.
-If you change the backend host/port other than localhost/4000, then you need to create react build again.*
+If you change the backend host/port other than localhost/4000, then you need to update the constant file for React project and re-build the react app again.*